Skip to main content

 • 🪪Bring valid government-issued photo ID; some agencies accept fingerprint cards mailed in for processing.

-Fingerprinting services for North Branford, Connecticut residents are available through the local police department and authorized third-party providers in New Haven County.
+Fingerprinting services for North Branford, Connecticut residents are available through local police (where present) and authorized third-party providers in New Haven County.
 Fingerprinting is commonly required for background checks, professional licensing, employment screening, and immigration applications.
 Contact the North Branford Police Department or the New Haven County Sheriff's Office for scheduling, fees, and required documentation.
 The Connecticut Attorney General or state police may also process fingerprint-based background checks.

 Frequently Asked Questions